microsoftgraph/msgraph-sdk-powershell/README.md

 Install-Module Microsoft.Graph
 ```

-If you are upgrading from our preview modules, run `Install-Module` with AllowClobber and Force parameter to avoid command name conflicts:
+If you are upgrading from our preview modules, run `Install-Module` with AllowClobber and Force parameters to avoid command name conflicts:
 ```ps
  Install-Module Microsoft.Graph -AllowClobber -Force
 ```
-There are a set of samples in the `samples` folder to help in getting started with the library.
+There is a set of samples in the `samples` folder to help in getting started with the library.
 If you have an older version of these modules installed, there are extra uninstall instructions in the [InstallModule](./samples/0-InstallModule.ps1) script.

 ## Usage

 1. Authentication

-    The SDK supports two types of authentication: delegated access, and app-oly access.
+    The SDK supports two types of authentication: delegated access, and app-only access.
     - Delegated access via Device Code Flow.

         ```ps
-        Connect-Graph -Scopes "User.Read.All", "Group.ReadWrite.All"
+        Connect-MgGraph -Scopes "User.Read.All", "Group.ReadWrite.All"
         ```

-    - App only access via Client Credential with a certificate.
+    - App-only access via Client Credential with a certificate.

         The certificate will be loaded from `Cert:\CurrentUser\My\` store.
-Ensure the certificate is present in the store before calling `Connect-Graph`.
+Ensure the certificate is present in the store before calling `Connect-MgGraph`.

-        You can pass either `-CertificateThumbprint` or `-CertificateName` to `Connect-Graph`.
+        You can pass either `-CertificateThumbprint` or `-CertificateName` to `Connect-MgGraph`.

         ```ps
         # Using -CertificateThumbprint
-        Connect-Graph -ClientId "YOUR_APP_ID" -TenantId "YOUR_TENANT_ID" -CertificateThumbprint "YOUR_CERT_THUMBPRINT"
+        Connect-MgGraph -ClientId "YOUR_APP_ID" -TenantId "YOUR_TENANT_ID" -CertificateThumbprint "YOUR_CERT_THUMBPRINT"
         ```

         or

         ```ps
         # Using -CertificateName
-        Connect-Graph -ClientId "YOUR_APP_ID" -TenantId "YOUR_TENANT_ID" -CertificateName "YOUR_CERT_SUBJECT"
+        Connect-MgGraph -ClientId "YOUR_APP_ID" -TenantId "YOUR_TENANT_ID" -CertificateName "YOUR_CERT_SUBJECT"
         ```

 2. List users in your tenant.

     ```ps
-    Get-User -Top 10 -Property Id, DisplayName, BusinessPhones | Format-Table Id, DisplayName, BusinessPhones
+    Get-MgUser -Top 10 -Property Id, DisplayName, BusinessPhones | Format-Table Id, DisplayName, BusinessPhones
     ```

 3. Filter a user in your tenant.